 This is one piece of news that I wish to avoid, but I guess we need to address the elephant in the room.
-Since the news broke out that Toys R Us have filed for bankruptcy last September, followed by the underwhelming holiday sales, and now, the recent liquidation of its UK branches, everything is now downhill for the retail giant.
+Since the news broke out that Toys R Us have filed for bankruptcy last September, followed by the underwhelming holiday sales, and now, with the recent liquidation of its UK branches, everything is now downhill for the retail giant.

 “I have always believed that this brand and this business should exist in the U.S.,” Brandon disclosed on a follow-up conference call with staff.
-He partly puts the blame to retailers and customers who shopped elsewhere during the holiday season, and added that everyone will feel TRU’s absence.
+He partly puts the blame to retailers and customers who shopped elsewhere during the holiday season and added that everyone will feel TRU’s absence.
 They “will all live to regret what’s happening here,” Mr. Brandon said.

-Our hearts go to the thousands of TRU employees who are now facing an uncertain future, to the AFOLs who have TRU as a significant part of their childhood, and for the next generation who will never know what it means to have the “walking to a TRU store” experience.
+Our hearts go to the thousands of TRU employees who are now facing an uncertain future, to the AFOLs who have TRU as a significant part of their childhood, and for the next generation who will never know what it means to have the “walking into a TRU store” experience.

 How do you feel about TRU’s US stores closing down?
 What’s the status in your local TRU store?
 Share your thoughts and comments below.